On Extended Thermodynamics: From Classical to the Relativistic Regime: The Principles of Transient Thermodynamics

-where the partial derivatives are computed at fixed entropy per particle and particle density and we passed to the second equality by appealing to the (\ref{FC}) and (\ref{FC2}).
-However, this relation implies that $P(u)$ in (\ref{PP1}) and $P(\Theta, b)$ agree to first order deviations from equilibrium.
-Since we are eventually are interested only in the dynamics of first order deviations from equilibrium here after we shall not differentiate between the two pressures.\\
+where the partial derivatives are computed at fixed entropy per particle and particle density and we passed to the second equality by appealing to relations (\ref{FC}) and (\ref{FC2}).
+Therefore the thermodynamical pressure $P(u)$ in (\ref{PP1}) and the equilibrium pressure $P(\Theta, b)$ appearing in (\ref{Entropy_Off_E}), agree to first order deviations from equilibrium.
+Since we are interested only in the dynamics of first order deviations from equilibrium, here after we do not differentiate between the two pressures.
+Parenthetically, notice that (\ref{THERP}) offers the operational means of differentiating\footnote{Although the derivation of (\ref{THERP}) presupposes a simple fluid, a similar formula holds for the case of a fluid mixture.
+Details of this can be found in Ref.\cite{F1}.} between $P(u)$ and $\pi(u)$.\\

-We now consider some implications regarding the choice of the four velocity $u$.
-This four velocity $u$ enters into the theory through the fitting conditions (\ref{FC}) and $u$ is arbitrary (except that it is restricted to lie within the cone specified by $u_{E}$ and $u_{N}$).
-Once a choice of $u$ has been made, we decompose the primary variables $T$ and $J$ according to
+We now consider some implications arising from the non-uniqueness of the four velocity $u$ that enters into the theory through the fitting conditions (\ref{FC}).
+Within the framework of the transient thermodynamics, the four velocity $u$ that enters into these fitting conditions is arbitrary except that it is restricted to lie within the cone of opening angle $\epsilon$ specified by $u_{E}$ and $u_{N}$.
+Once however, a choice of $u$ has been made, the primary variables $T^{\mu\nu}$ and $J^{\mu}$ can be decomposed\footnote{In this and the remaining sections, we write $\rho(u), P(u), h(u), \tau(u)^{\mu}{}_{\nu}$ etc. in order to remind the reader that these quantities are measured by the $u-$observer, and ought to keep in mind that in general the decompositions in (\ref{OD}), (\ref{OD_11}), (\ref{SD}) and (\ref{PRS}) depend upon the chosen $u$ and thus are frame dependent.} according to

-where $h(u)^{\mu}, n(u)^{\mu}$ is the energy flow and particle ''drift'' relative to the $u$-frame, $\Delta ^{\mu\nu}(u)$ is the projection tensor\footnote{In order to avoid proliferation of new symbols, the four velocity $u$ defined in (\ref{OD}) should not be confused with the four velocity $u$ defining the unique rest frame in (\ref{tensor energia momento_1}).} and the spatial symmetric shear tensor $\tau(u)^{\mu\nu}$ is decomposed according to
+where $h(u)^{\mu}, n(u)^{\mu}$ is the energy flow and particle ``drift'' relative to the $u$-frame, $\Delta ^{\mu\nu}(u)$ is the projection tensor\footnote{In order to avoid proliferation of new symbols, the four velocity $u$ in (\ref{OD}) should not be confused with the four velocity $u$ that defines the unique rest frame in equilibrium states, (see (\ref{tensor energia momento_1})).} and the spatial symmetric pressure tensor $\tau(u)^{\mu\nu}$ is decomposed according to